Generic Name: goserelin acetate

 When Zoladex 3.6 mg depot was used for treating male and female patients with normal renal and hepatic function, there was no significant evidence of drug accumulation.
 However, in clinical trials the minimum serum levels of a few patients were increased.
 These levels can be attributed to interpatient variation.

 Metabolism of goserelin, by hydrolysis of the C-terminal amino acids, is the major clearance mechanism.
-The major circulating component in serum appeared to be 1–7 fragment, and the major component present in urine of one healthy male volunteer was 5-10 fragment.
+The major circulating component in serum appeared to be 1–7 fragment, and the major component presented in urine of one healthy male volunteer was 5-10 fragment.
 The metabolism of goserelin in humans yields a similar but narrow profile of metabolites to that found in other species.
 All metabolites found in humans have also been found in toxicology species.

 Carcinogenesis, Mutagenesis, Impairment of Fertility